Host RPC Threat Model

 What This Page Does Not Cover

-This page does not document DTO field shapes (the wire contract is pinned by host and extension contract tests in the repository), VS Code extension packaging, or MCP tool semantics.
+This page does not document DTO field shapes (the wire contract is pinned by the host contract tests in the repository) or MCP tool semantics.
 It does not describe directory-walk path confinement or symlink handling in collection; those are separate hardening items for filesystem access during fusion.

 Next